KobanDavis/quickchat/README.md

 # Usage

 1. From the release page, download `quickchat.exe`.
-2. In rocket league, make sure to disable quick chat.
+2. In rocket league, make sure to disable quick chat controller bindings.
 This stops double messaging.
 3. Run the `.exe` file.
 Windows defender might stop you from running the file, so click more info & run anyway.
 4. The application will search for any connected dualsense controllers, both wired and wireless, and will rumble when connected.